IMPORTANT INFORMATION...

 How should I dispose of my waste?

-Protection and conservation of nature are paramount to the Tankwa Camino team.
-Therefore, we kindly request our walkers to place any waste in a plastic bag in their backpack, carry it, and deposit it in the designated box at the overnight camp.
+The Tankwa Camino team prioritises protecting and conserving nature.
+Therefore, we ask our walkers to put waste in a plastic bag in their backpacks, carry it, and deposit it in the designated box at the overnight camp.

-Please utilize the provided toilets along the way.
-If the veld (open field) is used for this purpose, carry a small spade in your backpack to bury faeces.
+Please use the provided toilets along the way.
+If you use the veld (open field) for this purpose, carry a small spade in your backpack to bury faeces.

 Do I need to set up my own tent?

-Upon arrival at the overnight camp, the walkers' tents will be offloaded.
+The walkers' tents will be offloaded upon arrival at the overnight camp.
 It is the hiker's responsibility to erect their own tent.
-No money should be offered to Tankwa Camino team personnel for carrying or setting up tents.
-If assistance is needed, please speak with a management team member, and they will provide help at no extra cost.
+Tankwa Camino team personnel should not be paid for carrying or setting up tents.
+If assistance is needed, please speak with a management team member, who will provide help at no extra cost.

 How should I handle encounters with snakes, scorpions, and spiders?

-As the hike takes place during a warmer part of the year, there is a possibility of encountering snakes and other reptiles on the trail.
+As the hike takes place during a warmer part of the year, snakes and other reptiles may be encountered on the trail.
 Remain vigilant while walking and remember that you are entering their habitat, especially if you venture off the road into adjacent fields.
 Snakes and reptiles typically flee from sources of vibration and sound.
 However, exercise caution and always maintain a safe distance.

-Please note that capturing, picking, or collecting any reptiles or plant species along the way is strictly prohibited.
+Capturing, picking, or collecting reptiles or plant species along the way is strictly prohibited.

 If you are allergic to bee stings, it is your responsibility to ensure you have the correct anti-serum available, which should be obtained with the assistance of your doctor.